Euclideon/vaultclient/docs/UserGuide.md

 ![Visualization Settings Expanded](images/visualizationall.png)

-> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Defaults", or you can reset individual groups of settings by right clicking their header and selecting "Restore Defaults"
+> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Defaults", or you can reset individual groups of settings by right clicking their header and selecting "Restore Defaults".

-## 5. GIS / Scene Info
+## 5. Scene Info and Controls

 ![Camera Information](images/camerabox.png)

-This pane contains several useful features, from left to right:
+This pane contains several useful features, numbered on the screenshot above.
-  1. `Lock Altitude` (hotkey `Spacebar`) will keep the camera's height constant when panning with the mouse or strafing with the keyboard (Z-axis lock).
+  1. `Lock Altitude` (hotkey `Spacebar`) will keep the camera's height constant (Z-axis lock) when panning with the mouse or strafing with the keyboard (this is the same as enabling "Helicopter" mode in Geoverse MDM).
   2. `Show Camera Information` displays the camera position and rotation coordinates, and the camera move speed slider.
   3. `Show Projection Information` displays SRID information in the top-right corner.
   4. `Gizmo Translate` (hotkey `B`) sets the gizmo to translation mode, allowing the user to move objects.